-Employment Law and the LGBT Community
+California Employment Law Attorneys for the LGBT Community

 Employment law attorneys work in a highly specialized area of business law.
 Employment law encompasses the legal relationships between employers and employees, governed by both state and federal laws.
 Specifically, employment law involves creating regulations in which both the employee and employer must adhere to such as individual employment contracts, collective bargaining, protection from discrimination, wages and hours, as well as health and workplace safety.
+Pride Legal’s experienced, LGBT-friendly network of Employment Law Attorneys will fight for the justice you deserve.

 In California, the law provides that both the employee and employer are “at will.”
-This means that the employer or employee can terminate his or her position at any time for any legal reason-with or without notice.
+This means that the employer or employee can terminate his or her position at any time for any legal reason with or without notice.
 State employment laws also manage employment contracts, which outline certain limits within the “at-will” presumption as well as specific responsibilities of the employee such as salary and benefits, standards for evaluation, length of employment, and grounds for termination.
-The employment contract may be put into play due to under certain circumstances such as costly training and access to sensitive information.
+The employment contract may be put into play due to certain circumstances such as costly training and access to sensitive information.
 The employee may be required to sign the following contracts:

 - Non-compete agreements, which provide that an employee agrees that during and after employment, the employee will not work for or interact with any competitors and/or steal the company’s customers.